How to improve data security across a remote workforce: a lesson in security training

 Kids are home all day (hopefully they are not trying to play around with your laptop, that’s a potential breach right there)

 fretting if your dog has been exercised enough, so that he won’t start barking while you’re on a Zoom call with your boss

 all the extra home deliveries for anything from food to Amazon orders, and not always at an ideal time

 Distractions cause temporary lapses in concentration.
 This is true whether you are a surgeon in the operating room or a customer service agent now working remotely.
 These interruptions can naturally impact the quality of work that’s done, potentially causing mistakes that could’ve been easily avoided.

 These types of security threats are important to address, but actually account for a lower proportion of breaches overall.
 Most data breaches are mistakes caused by employees.
-In fact, according to the latest figures from the ICO in the UK, more than 14,000 accidental data leaks occurred there in the past year.
+In fact, according to figures from the ICO in the UK, more than 14,000 accidental data leaks occurred in 2019.
 That’s 14,000 stressful situations that could have largely been prevented, not to mention the GDPR fines incurred as a result.

 The most common errors when emailing include attaching the wrong document, improper use of CC when BCC should be applied, or simply sending the communication to the wrong person.
 These incidents are so common because practically everyone’s done it before, with varying degrees of frequency (and embarrassment level) of course.